11/Interview-Prep-Notes/linked_list.md

     # update pointers
     tail = cur
-    cur = None if front is None else front front = None if front.next is None else front.next
+    cur = None if cur is None or front is None else front front = None if front is None or front.next is None else front.next
 ```